Simple Present Tense – Use to Express

 - I get up at 5 am every day.

 - She drinks coffee in the afternoon.

-We use present simple tense to express general truths; as,
+We use present simple tense to express general truths that are facts.

 - A cat has a tail.